modprox/modprox-org/content/introduction/_index.md

 ---

-[modprox](https://github.com/modprox) is a Go Module Proxy, targeted at the "inside the VPN" use case.
+[modprox](https://github.com/modprox) is a Go Module Proxy, targeted at the internally hosted use case.

 {{% block note %}}
-this is a nice quote
+modprox is currently under developemnt, expect bugs!
 {{% /block %}}